jlbradley1844/jlbradley1844.github.io/_posts/2017-09-13-is-it-really-freedom-of-expresson.md

 Instead, let's look at many of the other people who are suddenly concerned about "free speech" for white suprematists.
 Have they stepped up for free speech rights for leftist radicals?
-Muslims?
+Militant muslims?
-Liberal protesters?
-Criminals?
+Paroled felons?
 Hardly.
 On the contrary, the only time they seem concerned about free speech is when the speaker is either a right-wing speaker or a well known racialist.